Life with children can be very stressful.

-- We set a healthy example to our children that being a parent does not mean we have to give up our fun and relaxation time
+- You set a healthy example to your children that being a parent does not mean you have to give up your fun and relaxation time

-- We maintain our energy levels to keep going without burn-out or making ourselves ill
+- It helps maintain your energy levels to keep going without burn-out or making yourself ill

-- We keep our mood up and are happier –and a happy parent means a happy child
+- You keep your mood up and are happier –and a happy parent means a happy child

-- We maintain our interests and relationships with adults which gives us a more balanced perspective on life without everything being child-focussed
+- You can maintain our interests and relationships with adults which gives you a more balanced perspective on life without everything being child-focused

-- We are less likely to suffer from depression or over-eating
+- You’re less likely to suffer from depression or over-eating

-- We give ourselves a short break from caring, which allows us to return with renewed enthusiasm for attending to our children
+- You give yourself a short break from caring, which allows you to return with renewed enthusiasm for attending to your children

-How can we find time away from the children?
+How can you find time away from the children?